lsegal/atom-runner/README.md

   'extensions':
     'spec.coffee': 'mocha'
 ```

+**Note**: the 'shell' scope also supports shebang line detection.
+If a shebang
+          is detected, that line will supersede the default registered command.

 You can add more commands for a given language scope, or add commands by
 extension instead (if multiple extensions use the same syntax).
 Extensions